personalSol/devNotes/1 - notes/k. web-dev/auth/authentication signup or register.md

 	- Stores the user in the database: `{ name, email, hashedPassword }`
 - ✅ No JWT is used here.
 JWT comes **after** login.

+> something to add: saltRound which is the second argument here takes number and the higher the number the more computational power it takes to generate hash

+- ❌ **It doesn't create a more complicated salt.**
+- ✅ **It takes more time to hash because of more computation (iterations).**